remyeltorro/celldetective/docs/source/get-started.rst

 Registration
 ~~~~~~~~~~~~

-We highly recommend that you align the movie beforehand using for example, the "Linear Stack Alignment with SIFT Multichannel" tool available in Fiji, when activating the PTBIOP update site [#]_ (see discussion here_).
+We highly recommend that you align the movie beforehand using for example, the "Linear Stack Alignment with SIFT Multichannel" tool available in Fiji [#]_ , when activating the PTBIOP update site [#]_ (see discussion here_).
 We also put `a macro`_ at your disposal to facilitate this preliminary step.

 .. _`a macro`: align_macro.html